-The Delegate Assembly serves as an official forum to discuss campus and graduate student matters, as a governing body of the GSA.
+The GSA Delegate Assembly serves as an official forum to discuss campus and graduate student matters, as a governing body of the GSA.
 Every graduate group is allowed one voting Delegate to serve on the Delegate Assembly.
 The D.A. holds meetings at least once every other month.
 Become a Delegate today and represent your graduate group.

 - Is your graduate group an officially registered graduate student club with the university?
 If so, the authority to elect a D.A. representative rests within the By-Laws of that Club.
 If no such By-Laws are present, an official graduate student club may be registered with the university.
 Upon certification by the Graduate Group Chair that this club is aligned with the interests of the group's students, this graduate student club gains the selection authority.

-Responsibilities of the Delegate/Delegate Assembly*:
+Responsibilities of Delegates in the Delegate Assembly:

 *Please refer to the GSA Constitution and By-Laws for complete, official duties and responsibilities.